 Many Snow Gums (E. Pauciflora) are also present along and above Sulwood Drive.

-Mount Taylor has the best example of Broad-leaved Peppermint (E. dives) and Red Box (E. Polyanthemos) forest on the southern side leading up to the summit.
-Broad-leaved Pepperment is usually associated with higher altitude dry forest, while Red Box is characteristic of more open, lower elevation woodland.
+Mount Taylor has of Broad-leaved Peppermint (E. dives) and Red Box (E. Polyanthemos) forest on the southern side leading up to the summit.
+Broad-leaved Peppermint is usually associated with higher altitude dry forest, while Red Box is characteristic of more open, lower elevation woodland.